gimlet-io/gimlet-documentation/src/pages/blog/how-we-built-our-saas-platform-on-kubernetes-and-hetzner.md

 ### Network security

 By default Hetzner assigns a public IP to nodes, and hands out root SSH access for you to start using the nodes.
-Also every port you open, it is opened to the internet.
+Also, every port you open is open to the internet.
 No private networks, or security groups by default.
 So we started by building one.

+How we built our network:
 - There is basic VLAN support in Hetzner, we could connect our nodes with an unmetered, internal network connection.
 - We also built a Wireguard based VPN mesh on this internal network.
 Essentially encrypting all traffic between our nodes.
 - We installed a firewall on all nodes, and bound only port 80 and 443 to the public network IP addresses.